SuccessFactors Document Management Options

 Documents will contain personal and sensitive information and therefore both access and user rights must be a top priority.
 During an implementation, it must be ensured that documents are always in the control of the companies as regulations also apply during a migration project.
 This applies to all systems that will be used (Development, QA and Production).
 It may be necessary to acquire a fourth SuccessFactors instance for conducting this data migration, to ensure that configuration and UAT does not impact data migration (and vice versa).
 This decision should be made by the company prior to starting the project.

-Defining the authorisation model and setting access rights should be an activity owned by the company.
-All systems have authorisation models and best practises, and it must be ensured that an authorisation model that supports both SuccessFactors Role Based Permissions, as well as the document generation tool, is established early on.
+Defining the authorization model and setting access rights should be an activity owned by the company.
+All systems have authorization models and best practices, and it must be ensured that an authorization model that supports both SuccessFactors Role Based Permissions, as well as the document generation tool, is established early on.
 This includes defining employee self service capabilities, creation capabilities, viewing based on document attributes (e.g., document type), document folder and document employee (the target

 user) and time-based authorisations (e.g., a manager may see historical documents dating back 24 months only; an employee can see full history).